-- subcontractors may demonstrate compliance with this part by committing to employ section 3 residents as: - (i) 10 percent of the aggregate number of new hires for the one year period beginning in FY 1995: - (ii) 20 percent of the aggregate number of new hires for the one period beginning in FY 1996: - (iii) 30 percent of the aggregate number of new hires for one year period be- ginning in FY 1997 and continuing thereafter. - (2) Numerical goals for other HUD programs - covered by section 3. (i) Recipients of section 3 covered housing assistance provided under other HUD programs, and their contractors and subcontractors (unless the contract or sub-contract awards do not meet the threshold specified in § 135.3(a)(3)) may demonstrate compliance with this part by committing to employ section 3 residents as 10 percent of the aggregate number of new hires for each year over the duration of the section 3 project; - (ii) Where a managing general partner or management agent is affiliated, in a given metropolitan area, with recipients of section 3 covered housing assistance, for an aggregate of 500 or more units in any fiscal year, the man-aging partner or management agent may demonstrate compliance with this part by committing to employ section 3 residents as: - (A) 10 percent of the aggregate number of new hires for the one year period beginning in FY 1995: - (B) 20 percent of the aggregate number of new hires for the one year period beginning in FY 1996; - (C) 30 percent of the aggregate number of new hires for the one year period beginning in FY 1997, and continuing thereafter. - (3) Recipients of section 3 covered community development assistance, and their contractors and subcontractors (unless the contract or sub-contract awards do not meet the threshold specified in § 135.3(a)(3)) may demonstrate compliance with the requirements of this part by committing to employ section 3 residents as: - (i) 10 percent of the aggregate number of new hires for the one year period beginning in FY 1995;
+- (i) 10 percent of the aggregate number of new hires for the one year period beginning in FY 1995: - (ii) 20 percent of the aggregate number of new hires for the one period beginning in FY 1996. - (iii) 30 percent of the aggregate number of new hires for one year period be-ginning in FY 1997 and continuing thereafter. - (2) Numerical goals for other HUD programs - covered by section 3. (i) Recipients of section 3 covered housing assistance provided under other HUD programs, and their contractors and subcontractors (unless the contract or sub-contract awards do not meet the threshold specified in § 135.3(a)(3)) may demonstrate compliance with this part by committing to employ section 3 residents as 10 percent of the aggregate number of new hires for each year over the duration of the section 3 project; - (ii) Where a managing general partner or management agent is affiliated, in a given metropolitan area, with recipients of section 3 covered housing assistance, for an aggregate of 500 or more units in any fiscal year, the man-aging partner or management agent may demonstrate compliance with this part by committing to employ section 3 residents as: - (A) 10 percent of the aggregate number of new hires for the one year period beginning in FY 1995; - (B) 20 percent of the aggregate number of new hires for the one year period beginning inFY 1996; - (C) 30 percent of the aggregate number of new hires for the one year period beginning in FY 1997, and continuing thereafter. - (3) Recipients of section 3 covered community development assistance, and their contractors and subcontractors (unless the contract or sub-contract awards do not meet the threshold specified in § 135.3(a)(3)) may demonstrate compliance with the requirements of this part by committing to employ section 3 residents - (i) 10 percent of the aggregate number of new hires for the one year period beginning in FY 1995;